FB

 What Bolts For DIY? – Bolts 101

 Bolts are an amazingly simple yet complex fastening method.
-They’re used everywhere so mostly we take them for granted, but why are there so many different kinds?
+They are used everywhere so mostly we take them for granted, but why are there so many different kinds?
 And what bolts should I use?

 Now there is the proliferation of sizes, head types, thread counts, lengths, and so much more.
 So how do we know what to use?
-Fortunately, we don’t need to be experts to choose the right bolts for DIY projects.
+Fortunately, we do not need to be experts to choose the right bolts for DIY projects.
 However, we do need some basic knowledge so that we don’t botch something important.

 This page for Bolts 101 gives the basics.